Updated on May 25th, 2026

 Why the VET Sector Is Under Pressure?

-Another crucial trend is the low grant rate for the VET sector relative to higher education.
+Another crucial trend is the low grant rate in the VET sector compared with higher education.
 According to recent visa grant rate breakdowns:

 - Higher Education: ~91.6%